CodeAtCode/freemius-suite/readme.md

 #Freemius Suite
 [![License](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-The focus of this project is to have a suite of scripts to automatize few step on the deploy of a new version of a plugin on Freemius.
+The focus of this project is to have a suite of scripts to automatize few steps on the deploy of a new version of a plugin on Freemius.

 ##package.sh

 This script from a folder generate a zip package ready to be uploaded on Freemius.
 It also switch from Fake_Freemius if in the code is enabled.
+Generate a zip in the working directory where the plugin is executed.

 `package.sh [plugin-folder] [plugin-root-filename]`